TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 ### Input
 The system will receive a single input from the omnidirectional electret microphone and amplify it with a constant gain of 40 dB.
-According to the manufacturers of the CMA-4544PF-W electret microphone can operate within 20 Hz to 20 KHz and typically works with a 2 V bias voltage, which matches the bias voltage of the TS472.
+According to the manufacturers of the CMA-4544PF-W electret microphone can operate within 20 Hz to 20 KHz and typically works with a max 10 V bias voltage, which will be supplied by the 5 Vdc from VCC.

 ### Output
 The CMA-4544PF-W microphone has a typical sensitivity of -42 dB at conditions defined by: Frequency = 1 kHz, 1 Pa, 0 dB = 1 V/Pa.